Villersexel: History of Chateau

 The current chateau was built in only a few years.
 Two previous chateau's have stood on the current site.
 Both previous chateau's were largely destroyed by fire.
 The fire which destroyed the second chateau occurred during the Battle of Villersexel.
 Remnants of the second chateau remain on the grounds.
 The second chateau was reportedly larger than the current chateau.
 Reportedly, both of the earlier chateau's were largely constructed of wooden timbers, as was common for many chateaus constructed during the 17th and 18th century.

 After the second chateau was destroyed by fire, the baron was looking for a new architect who could design and build a structure that was more resistant to fire.
-At the time, the budding architect Gustave Eiffel was experimenting with Iron as a structural material.
-The officially listed architects of the current structure are Eiffel and Garnier.
+The architect of the current building is Eugène Gustave Édouard Danjoy, who applied metal structures to support the floors and in the main staircase.
 The Chateau is registered as a historic building in France.
 The Château de Villersexel is entirely furnished in the style of that period.

 Currently, the Château de Villersexel is privately owned, and serves several purposes.
 It is a private residence for the owners and their family and houses a small museum.
 Additionally, the Chateau serves as a destination for weddings, receptions, and other large events.
 This Chateau offers a venue for events, including weddings, shows and receptions.
 Rooms can accommodate up to 100 people, and the chateau can house up to 100 people overnight.

 The Chateau is reported to have housed many famous guests and residents, including Lafayette, who is reported to have lived in this Chateau, with stays by Charles De Gaulle and Winston Churchill.

 The Chateau receives constant upkeep and renovations, with the bedrooms reflecting history with names such as : Empire, Honneur, Rotonde and Montebello.